 Bloc Voting for Electoral Accountability

 How do citizens hold local politicians accountable?
-I argue that citizens, especially through neighborhood associations, can use bloc voting as a grassroots strategy to pressure local politicians to provide public services.
-Politicians monitor precinct-level voting, and communities switch their allegiance if politicians do not follow through.
-I focus on water access, which is an essential and often scarce resource prone to political manipulation.
-I analyze an original household survey and conjoint experiment with respondents from 120 rural communities merged with precinct-level electoral data in Brazil.
-Qualitative interviews illustrate theoretical mechanisms.
-Residents perceive that bloc voting is more likely in communities with high associational activity and responsive leadership.
-Bloc voting improves water access for association members.
-However, this strategy is only worthwhile for communities that can demonstrate their vote at their precinct.
-I shed light on the interaction of collective action and electoral institutions for development and environmental politics.
+I argue that citizens, especially through neighborhood associations, can use bloc voting as a bottom-up, grassroots strategy to pressure politicians for public services.
+Politicians monitor polling station voting, and communities switch allegiance if politicians do not deliver.
+I measure the perceived and actual relationships between community characteristics, bloc voting, and water access – an essential resource prone to political manipulation.
+I analyze an original household survey and conjoint experiment merged with electoral data in rural Brazil, and qualitative interviews illustrate theoretical mechanisms.
+Bloc voting is more likely in communities with high trust and participation, and bloc voting improves water access for association members.
+However, this strategy is only worthwhile for communities that can demonstrate their vote at their polling station.
+In contrast to top-down explanations of bloc voting, I highlight the interaction of collective action and electoral institutions for accountability and public service provision.

-Keywords: distributive politics, accountability, water politics, Brazil, local politics
+Keywords: distributive politics, accountability, collective action, Brazil, local politics

 Suggested Citation: Suggested Citation